LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 specified modules are reexported or imported into the module containing the directive.
 For ``use_module/1`` directives, finding the names of the imported predicates that are actually used is easy.
-First, comment out the and compile the file (making sure that the :ref:`unknown_predicates <flag_unknown_predicates>` compiler flag is set to ``warning``).
+First, comment out the directive and compile the file (making sure that the :ref:`unknown_predicates <flag_unknown_predicates>` compiler flag is set to ``warning``).
 Logtalk will print a warning with a list of predicates that are called but never defined.
-Second, use these list to replace the ``use_module/1`` directives by ``use_module/2`` directives.
+Second, use this list to replace the ``use_module/1`` directives by ``use_module/2`` directives.
 You should then be able to compile the modified Prolog module as an object.